cosiedzieje-app/api/readme.md

 "userID":1}
 ```

-if the ID is not present in the DB, it returns:
+if the ID is not present in the DB, it responds with [SomsiadStatus::error](#somsiadError)

 ```
 {"status":"error",